 Cleanup requires complete dismantling of the body and individual pieces, thankfully doing this is super easy.
 Just remember to remove every last pulp remnant from the system before you put it all back together.

 Never doubt the quality of juice produced by an Omega, this is what we ultimately learned.
 The J8003 being the cheapest of Omega’s line of masticating juicers doesn’t drop its quality metrics by even a decimal.
 The verdict here, go for Omega if quality really means a lot to you.

 Once again, Omega juicers have proven that quality and quantity can co-exist.
 The J8003 produces a lot more juice than any high-end centrifugal juicer can ever manage.

-It is our belief that the use of low quality components, a less sturdy auger and so on has led to a massive increase in the noise of the J8003.
-Nevertheless, for budget conscious folks, noise ought to be the last thing they are looking at.
+We believe that the use of low-quality components, a less sturdy auger and so on has led to a massive increase in the noise of the J8003.
+Nevertheless, for budget-conscious folks, noise ought to be the last thing they are looking at.

 Pros: Excellent yield and quality of juice produced, dependable and Omega level overall quality – this is the best affordable masticating juicer in the market today.

 Cons: A tad bit noisy and yes, construction isn’t the best but in all honesty it is cheap.
 Also, beware it has a small feed chute.